thomashagstrom/npm-github-react-native/README.md

 Follow the **[React-Native Expo installation guide](https://reactnative.dev/docs/environment-setup)** to set up a developer environment.

 This project is bootstrapped using [TSDX](https://tsdx.io/), but with some heavy modifications to produce React-Native Expo compatible code.

+> There is no fancy auto renaming CLI so make sure to change [package name](./package.json#L2) the first thing you do.

 > This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
 If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.